d6y/wootjs/README.md

 This project contains a Scala implementation of WOOT, which has also been compiled to JavaScript using Scala.js.

+WOOT is only the algorithm for text consistency.
+You need to bring your own editor and network layer.

 The project is an example of sharing one implementation (the WOOT model) in both a JavaScript and Scala context.

 The editor is [ACE](http://ace.c9.io/), which is wired up to the Scala.js implementation of WOOT locally within the browser.
-Updates are sent over a web socket to a server which also maintains a copy of the model, but on the JVM.
+Updates are sent over a web socket to a http4s server which also maintains a copy of the model, but on the JVM.

 ![Screen Shot of Editor being Used](docs/poem.png)